 When a tenant wants to repaint his unit, a question that often comes up, should we let the a new tenant repaint his unit?
-Each week veteran landlord and property manager Hank Rossi answers questions from other landlords and property managers around the country about their rentals.
+On his page, Ask Landlord Hank answers questions from other landlords and property managers around the country about their rentals so fill out the form below if you have a question for him.
+Remember Hank is not an attorney and is not offering legal advice.

 Dear Landlord Hank,